Thank you to @ninjeska (Jess Watson, Aus) on Twitter for raising the subject of how to deal with beards during motion capture.

 “Uh.. bit of an odd #Mocap question, but how would you deal with guys whose beards obscure markers? :S @ ThatMocapGirl @Vicon @mocapsolutions.”

 This sparked off an internal conversation and me running around the office trying to find men with beards.
 The obvious problem with a beard is that for facial motion capture it is highly likely to obscure facial markers or be problematic when sticking them on to the beard (and removing the markers again) and have possible inaccuracies.

 The next issue is if the beard is of the larger Brian Blessed, Dusty Hill or Chris Stapleton style beard, then it could easily block body markers around shoulders and upper chest, whilst these can be fixed in Blade, it would be easier to find a solution that means less reworking.

 The easiest solution would be to shave the beard off completely.
-However the pogonophile community are fairly attached to their beards and with current fashion it might be harder to persuade them to trim or remove them.
+However the pogonophile community is fairly attached to their beards and with current fashion, it might be harder to persuade them to trim or remove them.
 The other problem with beards comes in when they can’t be cut for religious or medical reasons.
 Here we would need to find a suitable alternative to removal.
-If facial capture is not required then the beard could be tucked in to a balaclava or snood, this would contain it.
+If facial capture is not required then the beard could be tucked into a balaclava or snood, this would contain it.

 However, if you need to capture a beard and its movement, braids and beads as markers should do the trick.